Zhaoyi-Yan/Shift-Net_pytorch/README.md

 1. It is not fully-parallel compared with original shift.
 2. It can only be trained with 'cpu' or a single gpu, the batchSize must be 1, or it occurs an error.

 If you want to conquer these drawbacks, you can optimize it by referring to original shift.
-It is not difficult I think.
-However, I do not have time to do it.
+It is not difficult, however, I do not have time to do it.

 # Architecutre
 <img src="architecture.png" width="1000"/>